Bevan0/Bevans-Wiki/README.md

 ## Contributing
 Open a pull request to contribute changes.
 I suggest chipping away at the to-do list, but feel free to do whatever.

 To setup a development environment, firstly clone the repository.
-Replace the secret key in app.py for security, and then you can run the server with either `flask run` or with the normal `python app.py`.
-The SQLite database has been setup for you.
+Replace the secret key in app.py for security, and then run `python generate_db.py` to create a template database.
+After that, you can run the server with either `flask run` or with the normal `python app.py`.